 9. Jeopardy!
 (Netflix)

 What is a classic trivia show with a catchy tune?
 OK, so this one doesn’t exactly qualify as reality TV, but couldn’t resist including it here because if you haven’t already introduced your kids to the greatest game show of all time, well, what on Earth are you waiting for?
 Sure, most of the trivia will be over their little heads.
-But even the littlest audience member will find it hard to resist Alex Trebek’s charm.
+But even the littlest audience member will find it fascinating to watch braniacs in action… and people behaving extremely well.
+RIP Alex Trebek.

 10. Encore!
 (Disney+)